alexandrnikitin/blog/_posts/2015-09-27-dotnet-generics-under-the-hood.md

 ### Intro

-I wanted to start from comparison with Java "generics" and C++ templates just to show that .NET is "better" here.
-But decided not to do that because we already know that .NET is wonderful.
+I was going to start with a comparison to Java "generics" and C++ templates just to show that .NET is "better".
+But I decided not to do that because we already know that .NET is wonderful.
 Don't we?
-So let's leave it as a statement :smile:  We will recall .NET object memory layout and how objects lay in memory, what's `Method Table` and `EEClass`.
-We will take a look at how Generics affect them and how they work under the hood, what optimizations CLR performs to keep them efficient.
-Then there's a dessert prepared with performance degradation and a bug in CLR.
+So let's leave it as a statement :smile:  We will recall .NET's object memory layout and how objects lay in memory and about `Method Table` and `EEClass`.
+We will take a look at how Generics affect them and how they work under the hood, and what optimizations CLR performs to keep them efficient.
+Then there's a dessert prepared about performance degradation and a bug in CLR.
 Stay tuned :bowtie:

 <sub>
 _Yes, Java and a couple of swear words.
-When I was developing for .NET I always thought that it's cool somewhere else, in another world, stack or language.
-That everything is interesting and easy there.
+When I was developing for .NET, I always thought that it'd be cool somewhere else, in another world, stack or language.
+That everything would be interesting and easy there.
 Hey, Scala has pattern matching, they shouted.
-Once we introduce Kafka we could process millions of events easily.
+Once we introduce Kafka, we can process millions of events easily.
 Or Akka Streams, that's a bleeding edge and would solve all our stream processing problems.
 And interest took root and I moved to JVM.
-And more than half a year I write code on Scala.
-I noticed that I started to curse more often, I don't sleep well, come home and cry on my pillow sometimes.
+And more than half a year I write code in Scala.
+I noticed that I have started to curse more often, I don't sleep well, and I come home and cry on my pillow sometimes.
 I don't have accustomed things and tools anymore that I had in .NET.
-And Generics of course which don't exist in JVM :sob: People say here in Lithuania: `"Šuo ir kariamas pripranta."` That means dog get used even to gallows.
-But I started to like it but that's another story.
+And Generics of course which don't exist in JVM :sob: People here in Lithuania say: `"Šuo ir kariamas pripranta."` That means a dog can even get used to the gallows.
+I have started to like it but that's another story.
 Sooo..._
 </sub>

 ### Generics in .NET

 And they are awesome!
-Probably there are no developers who didn't use them or love them.
-Is there?
+Probably there are no developers who don't use them or love them.
+Are there any?
 They have a lot of advantages and benefits.
-In CLR documentation it's written that they **make programming easier**, yes it's [bold there][coreclr-generics].
+In the CLR documentation, it's written that they **make programming easier**, yes it's [bold there][coreclr-generics].
 They reduce code duplication.
-They are smart and support constraints such as class or struct, implements class or interface.
+They are smart and support constraints such as class and struct, and implements classes and interfaces.
 They can preserve inheritance through covariance and contravariance.
 They improve performance: no more boxings/unboxings, no castings.
-And all that happen during compilation.
+And all that happens during compilation.
 How cool is that?!
-But nothing goes for free and we'll figure out the price :wink:
+But nothing is free and we'll figure out the price :wink:

 ### .NET memory layout

-At first let's recall how objects are stored in memory.
-When we create an instance of an object then the following structure (array) allocated in the heap:
+First, let's recall how objects are stored in memory.
+When we create an instance of an object, then the following structure (array) is allocated in the heap:

 ```csharp
 var o = new object();